boldingd/EclipsePhaseContent/Huygens Metro Area.md

 >
 > **Gunslinger\#MONOLITH**: And you believe this actually happened?
 >
-> **anarcat**: If I can maybe put a stop to this before Curé shows up with the Tools, Ratty is in fact correct.
-> I can confirm from the Mutualist side that that did in fact happen.
+> **anarcat**: If I can maybe put a stop to this before Curé shows up with the Tools, I can confirm from the Mutualist side.
 > Now, as to what kind of difference it's going to make, I don't know.
 > Oversight *also* isn't thrilled to have socialists buying shares in Martian habs, even market-socialists.
 >